HuakunShen/j8s/README.md

 #### BaseService

 A base class for services running in the main thread.
+Service status is managed by the ServiceManager.

 #### ServiceManager

 Manages all services, handling starting, stopping, health checks, and restart policies.
+The ServiceManager is responsible for tracking and managing service status.

 #### WorkerService